MasegoM94/report-usage-forecasting/docs/model_diagnostics_methodology.md

-# Model Diagnostics Methodology (Sprint 5)
+# Model Diagnostics Methodology

-This document describes the statistical methods, policies, and thresholds used by the Sprint 5 diagnostic modules in `src/models/`.
+This document describes the statistical methods, policies, and thresholds used by the model diagnostics pipeline in `src/models/`.

 ---